How Sweet It Is to Be Loved by You

 How Sweet It Is to Be Loved by You is the fifth studio album released by the American singer-songwriter Marvin Gaye, released on January 21, 1965.

+Background

 The album features the successful title track, which at the time was his best-selling single and was covered by James Taylor in 1975.
 Other hits include "Try It Baby" (which features the Temptations) and "Baby Don't You Do It" (with backing vocals provided by the Andantes).

+Chart performance

+The album was Gaye's second album to reach the Billboard 200, peaking at number 128 for the week of April 3, 1965, eventually staying on the chart for ten weeks.
+It was Gaye's first R&B charting album, peaking more successfully at number four for the week of March 6, 1965, spending a total of seven weeks.